StarRocks/starrocks/docs/en/quick_start/routine-load.md

 import SQL from '../assets/quick-start/_SQL.mdx' import Curl from '../assets/quick-start/_curl.mdx'

+## About Routine Load

+Routine load is a method using Apache Kafka, or in this lab, Redpanda, to continuously stream data into StarRocks.
+The data is streamed into a Kafka topic, and a Routine Load job consumes the data into StarRocks.
+More details on Routine Load are provided at the end of the lab.

+## About shared-data

 In systems that separate storage from compute data is stored in low-cost reliable remote storage systems such as Amazon S3, Google Cloud Storage, Azure Blob Storage, and other S3-compatible storage like MinIO.
 Hot data is cached locally and When the cache is hit, the query performance is comparable to that of storage-compute coupled architecture.
 Compute nodes (CN) can be added or removed on demand within seconds.
 This architecture reduces storage costs, ensures better resource isolation, and provides elasticity and scalability.

 This tutorial covers:

-- Running StarRocks in Docker containers
+- Running StarRocks, Redpanda, and MinIO with Docker Compose
-- Using MinIO for Object Storage
+- Using MinIO as the StarRocks storage layer
 - Configuring StarRocks for shared-data
-- Loading two public datasets
-- Analyzing the data with SELECT and JOIN
-- Basic data transformation (the **T** in ETL)
+- Adding a Routine Load job to consume data from Redpanda

-The data used is provided by NYC OpenData and the National Centers for Environmental Information at NOAA.
+The data used is synthetic.

-Both of these datasets are very large, and because this tutorial is intended to help you get exposed to working with StarRocks we are not going to load data for the past 120 years.
-You can run the Docker image and load this data on a machine with 4 GB RAM assigned to Docker.
-For larger fault-tolerant and scalable deployments we have other documentation and will provide that later.

 There is a lot of information in this document, and it is presented with step-by-step content at the beginning, and the technical details at the end.
 This is done to serve these purposes in this order:

+1. Configure Routine Load.
-1. Allow the reader to load data in a shared-data deployment and analyze that data.
+2. Allow the reader to load data in a shared-data deployment and analyze that data.
-2. Provide the configuration details for shared-data deployments.
+3. Provide the configuration details for shared-data deployments.
-3. Explain the basics of data transformation during loading.

 ---